 Science Fiction is one of the most, if not the most, popular genre of entertainment today.
 We live in a technological world that contains a whole host of gadgets – from video games to cell phones, cars, and of course, rockets and spaceships.
-All of this, combined with the common belief of Darwinian evolution, has led many people to accept a materialistic view of the world – one that does not include anything besides what we can see with our own eyes (hence no supernatural beings).
+All of this, combined with the common belief of Darwinian evolution, has led many people to accept a materialistic view of the world – one that does not include anything besides what we can see with our own eyes (hence no supernatural beings; but one that will include an alien).

 Because of this, there is a growing number of people throughout the world who believe that aliens have visited the earth.
 This is the Extraterrestrial Hypothesis (ETH).
 Those who follow it believe that aliens visited mankind in the distant past and are still doing so today.
 It is believed that since mankind was not intelligent enough to build structures like the pyramids, then ancient ETs must have done so.
 Aliens are also said to have given mankind intelligence (helping us evolve), or even flat-out created us.